 That little spot on Twitter, Facebook, Pinterest, and Instagram where you get a set amount of characters to tell people who you are?
-That is a HUGE, IMPORTANT SPOT.
+That is a huge, important spot.
 Challenge yourself to do more with it.

-What should be in that bio line?
+What should be in YOUR bio line?

 Tell people what you blog about.
 If you focus on DIY, tell people you talk about DIY.
 If you write a lot about food in a particular region, share that!